airbus-seclab/GEA1_break/README.md

         -> OK [0.01s]
 ```

-If an `assert()` is triggered then it is probably the sign that you found
+If an `assert()` is triggered, it probably implies that you found
-a bug and that you won't be able to run correctly the program (for now).
+a bug and that you won't be able to correctly run the program (for now).

 To recover the secret key used to generate some known keystream, you need
-to generate a set of tables first using `-p`:
+to first generate a set of tables using `-p`:
 ```
 $ ./gea1_break -p --dir mytables
 ```

 This precomputes tables within the `./mytables/` directory.
 This operation
 only needs to be done _once_ and should only take a couple of minutes on
-a _recent_ computer.
-Please notice that there is a set of tables for each
+_recent_ computer hardware.
+Please notice that there is a set of tables
-of the two backends.
-Selecting the backend is done at the compilation time
+for each of the two backends.
+Selecting the backend is done at compilation time
 by assigning `OPTIM_LOOKUP` either to `OPTIM_LKUP_CUCKOO` (default) or to
 `OPTIM_LKUP_BSEARCH` (much slower in general).

 The second step is to recover the internal state `S` for a given bitstream
-using the `-x` option. `gea1_break` comes in two flavors: the `single` mode
+using the `-x` option. `gea1_break` comes in two flavors: `single` mode
-and the `batch` mode, depending on the compilation flag `OPTIM_BATCH` (0 or 1).
+and `batch` mode, depending on the compilation flag `OPTIM_BATCH` (0 or 1).

-In the `single` mode, `gea1_break` is optimized to break a unique key.
+In `single` mode, `gea1_break` is optimized to break a unique key.
 However
 it is possible that you may actually need to recover two (or even more)
 keys in which case using the `batch` mode would definitely be better for
 you since the computation is _mutualized_.